 Welcome to The Bed Perspective, a newsletter where you get words, songs and meditations about chronic illness, creativity and self-restoration in a broken world.
-I’ll be releasing my debut single in early summer 2025, so stay tuned.
+I’ll be releasing my debut single on 12th May 2025, you can pre-save it right here.

 What you’ll get when you subscribe

-How I navigate creativity (and how I don’t) while living with severe limitations
+Essays on how I navigate creativity (and how I don’t) while living with severe limitations (posts like Tiny creative acts, or My energy-compassion scale)

-Writings that inspire you to restore your connection to your self.
+Writings that inspire you to restore your connection to your self when living with difficult circumstances (posts like Crip Time, or Self-witnessing)

-Every other second Wednesday you get a short meditation to help you navigate trauma and chronic illness or to simply have more well-being and work on self-restoration.
-You can see all meditations here.
+Meditations to help you navigate trauma and chronic illness or to simply have more well-being and work on self-restoration.

 As I live with a severe energy-limiting illness (ME/CFS) I may need to take longer breaks here and there, usually in December, April and August, but I’ll let you know.